-The current pitot tube system is very sensitive to rain, especially the P1-P6 sensor, which records the pressure difference between the centre hole and the static ring.
+The current pitot tube system is very sensitive to rain especially the P6-P6 sensor, which records the pressure difference between the centre hole and the static ring.
 Figure 19 shows the typical behaviour of the P1-P6 sensor, before, during and after rainfall.
-Before the rain starts, the P1-P6 sensor output is independent of rotor position, Figure 19 (a), and the first droplets are clearly seen as spikes and sinusoidal patterns, Figures 19 (b) and (c).
-During the rainfall, water gets inside the tubes and the output becomes continuous sinusoidal, Figure 19 (d).
+Before the rain starts, the P1-P6 sensor output is independent of rotor position, Figure 19 (a), and the first droplets are clearly seen as spikes and sinusoidal patterns, Figure 19 (b) and (c).
+During the rainfall, water get into the tubes and the output becomes continuous sinusoidal Figure 19 (d).
 During the next couple of hours different more or less abnormal patterns are recorded until the water suddenly disappears and a signal independent of rotor position is restored, Figure 19 (e)-(h).
 These effects of rainfall have not been detected in the measurements from a previous experiment (Aagaard Madsen et al., 2003), where a Rosemount M858 pitot tube (Schmidt Paulsen, 1990) was used.

 Figure 19.
-The background plot shows the cumulated rain from 27th - 28th April 2009.
-Approximately 2.5 mm rain fell between 16:00 and 17:30.
-The coloured points appoint the temporal position of the corresponding graphs on the timeline.
-These graphs show the P1-P6 sensor (pressure difference between centre hole and static ring) as a function of rotor position (0°: blade down, 180° blade up) over a period of 10 minutes.
+The background plot show the cumulated rain from 27th-28th April 2009.
+Approximately 2.5mm rain is falling from 16:00 to 17:30.
+The coloured points appoint the temporal position of the corresponding graphs on the time line.

+These graphs show the P1-P6 sensor (pressure difference between centre hole and static ring) as function of rotor position (0°: blade down, 180° blade up) during 10 minutes.

-(a) Before the rain, P1-P6 is almost constant. (b) and (c) First droplets cause spikes and sinusoidal patterns. (c) Water in the tubes is now constantly causing sinusoidal output. (e) Sinusoidal output when the blade is in the upper part only. (f) - (h) Transition from disturbed to normal recording.
+(a) Before the rain, P1-P6 is almost constant. (b) and (c) First droplets causes spikes and sinusoidal patterns. (c) Water in the tubes are now constantly causing sinusoidal output. (e) Sinusoidal output when the blade is in the upper part only. (f)-(h) Transition from disturbed to normal recording.

 Many of these patterns are clearly abnormal and easy to detect while others are similar to patterns occurring in special inflow conditions, e.g. shear, veer and/or yaw misalignment.
-It is therefore difficult to make an algorithm that isolates the rain disturbed observations only, and consequently a rough filter that discards observations made between 1 hour prior to rainfall and 12 hours after rainfall is applied in this study.
+It is therefore difficult to make an algorithm that isolates the rain disturbed observations only, and consequently a rough filter that discards observations from 1 hour before to 12 hours after rainfall is applied in this study.

-5 Over an interval of approximately one month in the middle of the measurement period, spikes are often seen in the output of the P1-P6 sensor, see Figure 20 (a).
+- 5 During approximately one month in the middle of the measurement period, spikes are often seen in the output of the P1-P6 sensor, see Figure 20 (a).
 Often the spikes occur at a fixed rotor position for some time, as seen in Figure 20 (b), but the position moves from time to time.
-In many cases the duration of the spike is only a few degrees as in Figure 20 (b) while in other cases the sensor output level seems to be increased for half a revolution.

-A rough filter that discards datasets where the maximum absolute instant change of the P1-P6 sensor output exceeds 50 Pa

-10 has been applied.
+In many cases the duration of the spike is a few degrees as in Figure 20 (b) while in other cases the sensor output level seems to be increased for half a revolution. - A rough filter, that discards datasets where the maximum absolute instant change of the P1-P6 sensor output exceeds 50 Pa - 10 has been applied.

 Figure 20.
-Output of the P1-P6 sensor (pressure difference between centre hole and static ring) as a function of time (a) and rotor position (b).
+Output of the P1-P6 sensor (pressure difference between centre hole and static ring) as function of time (a) and rotor position (b).
 Spikes are clearly seen around 260°

-The sensors P2-P3 and P4-P5, which record the inflow and sideslip angle respectively, also have periods with abnormal sinusoidal patterns.
-These periods are more distinct, but not related to rainfall and in this study they are identified based on their 1P (one-per-revolution) Fourier coefficients values.
+Also the sensors P2-P3 and P4-P5, which record the inflow and sideslip angle respectively, have periods with abnormal sinusoidal patterns.
+These periods are more distinct, but not related to rainfall and are in this study identified based their 1P (one-per-revolution) Fourier coefficients values.